 This will also return a list of IP addresses.
 The two lists should contain the same IPs.

-If the address is still the app_master address, you might need to wait for DNS propagation; try again after a few minutes or contact your domain name provider.
+If the address is still the Environment's EIP you might need to wait for DNS propagation; try again after a few minutes or contact your domain name provider.

 Move a load balancer